 For pricing and available time go to contact page

 Children’s Swimming Lessons Limassol

-The bottom line is this: Get a friend, a sibling or a neighbour in a pool with your kid and the kid will ask you when is the next lesson !
+Get a friend, a sibling or a neighbor in a pool with your kid and the kid will ask you when is the next lesson !

 Swimmers tend to be “fatter” than other athletes, especially ultra-distance swimmers.
 Swimming decreases blood pressure, but not as much as cycling or running.
 Swimmers rank between sedentary people and runners on blood insulin levels, but intervention studies have shown no change.
 Swimmers’ HDL (high-density lipoprotein — also known as “good cholesterol”) levels are very close to sedentary populations, while runners have very high HDL (Tanaka, 2010).
 The available research seems to suggest swimming is a lazy sport, but I think otherwise.